 How do we think about experiments?

-We generally run experiments for two reasons, (1) to optimize a conversion point or (2) to learn how a new variable affects performance.
+We generally run experiments for two reasons, (1) to optimize a conversion rate or (2) to learn how a new variable affects performance.

 For example, if we wanted to improve the signup conversion rate, we would look at the cohort’s activation and monetization rate.
 If we wanted to improve the monetization rate, we would look at the cohort’s retention and churn rate.